 A medical writer, also called a medical communicator, is a professional who produces a range of scientific documents describing research results, product use, drug- or disease-related educational or promotional literature, publication articles, content for healthcare websites, health-related magazines, or news articles, and other medical information.
 Medical writers write scientific documents, marketing materials, and research papers covering recent breakthroughs, treatments, and drugs on behalf of clinical clients.

 If you want to become a professional medical writer, you have landed on the right post.
-This blog gives you a quick and nice idea about the different types of medical writing, what this field focuses on, and which steps this process involves, in addition to discussing its different benefits medical writers and the healthcare industry can enjoy.
+This blog gives you a quick and nice idea about the different types of medical writing, what this field focuses on, and which steps this process involves, in addition to discussing its different benefits that medical writers and the healthcare industry can enjoy.

 Types of Medical Writing

 In general, many people are unfamiliar with what medical writers do.
 As a matter of fact, many of them are unaware that medical writing is a career.
 In the pharmaceutical and healthcare communication industry, every medical writer generates different types of content.
-Following are the main and most common types of medical writing:
+The following are the main and most common types of medical writing:

 Medical Journalism